-Associate Dean of the Animal Law Program and Founder of the Center for Animal Law Studies
+Associate Dean of the Animal Law Program and the Brooks McCormick Jr. Scholar of Animal Law and Policy

 - Nina Johnson